 Some side effects may be serious, although they are not common.
 Alert your doctor quickly if you experience:

 - severe stomach pain or cramps, loose, watery or bloody stools, or severe diarrhoea

-- signs of low levels of magnesium e.g. muscle cramps, pain or weakness, fits or seizures, tremors, or abnormal heartbeat
+- signs of low levels of magnesium e.g. muscle cramps, pain or weakness, seizures, tremors, or abnormal heartbeat

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-Do not use Pantoprazole with medicines for HIV infection e.g. rilpivirine or atazanavir.
+Do not take Pantoprazole with medicine for HIV infection e.g. rilpivirine or atazanavir.